 The Bioinformatics Track is one of the first in the United States devoted exclusively to teaching important genome-wide approaches to medicine and biology.
 Our program focuses on the areas of genomics, proteomics, analytical bioinformatics, statistics, systems biology, pharmaceutical oncology, algorithm development and Next-Generation sequencing data analysis and annotation.
 After graduating, students work as bioinformaticians in academia or industry, or pursue PhD programs at GW or at other leading institutions in the US.

 Our program design provides flexibility for working professionals (classes are held in the evenings) and students interested in research in the current COVID-19 pandemic environment (remote research opportunities are available).
 Students have options to choose between thesis and non-thesis tracks and between a 1-year and a 2-year program.

 Applications are accepted throughout the year.
-Scholarships and other financial aid available.
+Internships, scholarships and financial aid available.

 GRE NOT REQUIRED BUT RECOMMENDED